What Are Beta Readers?

 Built-in Reader Personas

-Genesis Writer includes 5 built-in beta reader personas, each with a unique voice and area of expertise.
-These readers are available to all users with a Writer+ plan.
+Genesis Writer includes 2 built-in beta reader personas, each with a unique voice, portrait, and area of expertise.
+These readers are available to all subscribers.

 The Architect